openshift/training/beta-1-setup.md

         subscription-manager repos --enable=rhel-7-server-rpms \
         --enable=rhel-7-server-extras-rpms --enable=rhel-7-server-optional-rpms

-1. update:
+1. Update:

         yum -y update

-    You may wish to restart at this point.
+    You may wish to restart systems at this point.

-1. install missing packages:
+1. Install missing packages:

         yum install wget vim-enhanced net-tools bind-utils tmux git golang \
         docker

     We suggest running the Docker registry on the OpenShift Master, which is why we install Docker on all the systems.

-1. set up your Go environment:
+1. Set up your Go environment:

         mkdir $HOME/go
         sed -i -e '/^PATH\=.*/i \export GOPATH=$HOME/go' \